HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 Out of scope items include:

-* Privacy and Security - Devices and applications are expected to operate in a secure environment, but this specification provides no guidance in assessing the security or privacy of these components.
+* Privacy and Security - Devices and applications are expected to operate in a secure environment, but this specification provides no guidance in assessing privacy or security of these components.
-* Reliability, Accuracy Precision - Devices and applications are expected to operate reliably and produce results with adequate precision and accuracy, however, this specification does not document how these are assessed.
+* Reliability, Accuracy and Precision - Devices and applications are expected to operate reliably and produce results with adequate precision and accuracy.
+However, this specification does not document how these are assessed.
 * Performance, Scalability, Cost, Quality, et cetera.
 * FHIR Profiles specifically intended for the purpose of exchange.
-The profiles in this guide are intended to be used as aid to automate the computation of assessments against the requirements of this guide.
+The profiles in this guide are intended to be used as an aid to automate the computation of assessments against the requirements of this guide.
 Existing profiles, such as the [FHIR Use Core](https://www.hl7.org/fhir/us/core/) and the [Observation Vital Signs Profile](https://www.hl7.org/fhir/observation-vitalsigns.html) should be used for these purposes.

 ### Document Conventions
-Explains Meaning of key words and other conventions or structures used in the document.
+This section explains the meaning of key words and other conventions and/or structures used in the document.

 The phrases: **SHALL**, **SHOULD**, **MAY**, **SHALL NOT**, **SHOULD NOT**, **NEED NOT**, when appearing in this document in **BOLD UPPERCASE** have the following meanings: